TalkShopLive/ios-sdk/README.md

 1. Create or open your project inside Xcode.
 2. Navigate to File > Swift Packages > Add Package Dependency.
 3. Search for Talkshoplive and select the Swift package owned by TSL, and hit the Next button.
-4. Use the `Up to Next Major Version` rule and hit the Next button.
+4. Use the `given version` and hit the Next button.

 For more information, see Apple's guide on [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).